Kristina01111000/Drws_site/README.md

 7/11
-- On get started page add buttons to the center spots
-- Add the logo and make it hot near the top
-- Center and bold as a subscriber you get access to
 - Anything to make it look better
-- Make the bolded text bigger to see how it looks
 - Change the “learning program” to the “Holistic Four Element Course”
 - Change the tabs to “Four Element Self Renewal System”
 - For the dropdown “getting started” “Benefits of” “Freebies” -free stuff here- “learning program”